SIDN/hadoop-provisioning-manager/README.md

 # SIDN Labs Hadoop Provisioning

-SIDN Labs Hadoop Provisioning is a set of tools to make is easier to deploy a Big Data analytics cluster.
-A management console is provided, to help administrators and users to navigate all the available services.
+SIDN Labs Hadoop Provisioning Manager is a set of tools to make is easier to deploy a Big Data analytics cluster.
 The analytics cluster has support for well known components.

 - Apache Hadoop
 - Apache Impala